John-R-Wallace-NOAA/rgit/README.md

     # This would normally be done with a properly user configured gitEdit() function
     # gitEdit(git)

-    # Show the file in the working directory
+    # Show the file in the current working directory
     file.show('git.R')

-    # Inspect what is going on with verbose = TRUE and inspecting the undeleted repo (would need permissions to push)
+    # Inspect what is going on with verbose = TRUE and by also looking at the undeleted repo
     gitPush(git.R, subDir = 'R',  gitDir = repoPath, verbose = TRUE, deleteRepoAfterPush = FALSE)

-    # As in rm() and other functions, the dots ('...') come first so the other arguments need to be fully named
+    # As in rm() and other functions, the ellipses ('...' see ?dots in R) come first so the other arguments need to be fully named
     args(gitPush)
     function (..., list = character(), gitDir = repoPath, subDir = NULL,
         gitUserName = gitName, gitUserEmail = gitEmail, deleteRepoAfterPush = TRUE,